How to choose a Sunscreen

 Choosing a sunscreen that is safe and effective can be a very daunting task.
 The terminology on the label can be very confusing and misleading.
 So here are a number of tips and facts to help guide you through the “wall of sunscreens” the next time you go to the store.
 Remember, the terms “sunblock”, “sweatproof” and “waterproof” are no longer allowed on sunscreen labels.

-You must choose a sunscreen that has broad spectrum, UVA & UVB protection.
+You must choose a sunscreen that has broad-spectrum, UVA & UVB protection.
 Both UVA and UVB exposure cause skin cancer, and are transmitted through the windows of your car.
 UVA (Ultraviolet A Radiation) is the longer wavelength that causes long-lasting skin damage, penetrates the skin deeply, and leads to skin aging & wrinkles, and skin cancer.
 UVA exposure results in extensive skin damage without causing a sunburn, so its exposure cannot be measured.
 UVB (Ultraviolet B Radiation) is the shorter wavelength that causes sunburns, skin damage and skin cancer.
 Because UVB rays are responsible for burning and tanning your skin, its effects are able to be quantified and are used to measure SPF or Sun Protection Factor.

 SPF, or Sun Protection Factor, is a measure of a sunscreen’s ability to prevent UVB from damaging the skin.
 If it takes 20 minutes for your unprotected skin to start turning red, using an SPF 15 sunscreen should theoretically prevent reddening the skin 15 times longer, so approximately 5 hours.
 Only broad-spectrum sunscreens with an SPF 15 or higher may state that they help protect against skin cancer & early signs of aging if used as directed with other sun protection measures.

 So what SPF do we really need?
 For incidental sun exposure (when you’re outside for only minutes at a time), an SPF of 15, which filters out 93% of UV radiation is usually sufficient.
 If you are trying to keep sunspots, brown spots and melasma away, please use an SPF of 30 for daily use (incidental sun exposure).
 For extended exposure, outdoor activities & swimming, you should use a broad spectrum, sunscreen with an SPF of 30 or higher.
 An SPF 30 filters out 97 percent.
 An SPF 50 filters out up to 98 percent.
 Because SPF 100 does not filter out 100 percent of UV radiation, all sunscreens higher than SPF 50 are now labeled “SPF 50+”.
 Most importantly, there is no such thing as 100% protection – 100% of the time.
+Products that are labelled “broad spectrum” are FDA approved, you can learn more about here.

 Choosing a sunscreen requires reviewing the active ingredients.
 The active ingredients fall into two categories: Physical and Chemical.
 Many of the sunscreens available in the US today combine several different active chemical and physical sunscreen ingredients in order to provide broad-spectrum protection.